KiCad/kicad-source-mirror/Documentation/development/compiling.md

 # Building KiCad on macOS # {#build_osx}

+As of V5, building and packaging for macOS can be done using [kicad-mac-builder][], which downloads, patches, builds, and packages for macOS.
+It is used to create the official releases and nightlies, and it reduces the complexity of setting up a build environment to a command or two.
+Usage of kicad-mac-builder is detailed at on its website.

-Building on macOS is challenging at best.
-It typically requires building dependency libraries that require patching in order to work correctly.
-For more information on the complexities of building and packaging KiCad on macOS, see the [macOS bundle build scripts][].
+If you wish to build without kicad-mac-builder, please use the following and its source code as reference.
+Building on macOS requires building dependency libraries that require patching in order to work correctly.

-In the following set of commands, replace the macOS version number (i.e. 10.9) with the desired minimum version.
+In the following set of commands, replace the macOS version number (i.e. 10.11) with the desired minimum version.
 It may be easiest to build for the same version you are running.

 KiCad currently won't work with a stock version of wxWidgets that can be downloaded or